 Admission information specific to the Department of Psychological and Brain Sciences can be found on the department’s admissions information page.

 University specific admission information is available on the Texas A&M University Office of Admissions and Records’ website.

 All I/O psychology graduate students admitted to the Department of Psychological and Brain Sciences are provided a fellowship or assistantship that pays a competitive salary (at least $18,000 for 9 months).
 Students in good standing retain their assistantship or fellowship for four to five years.
 Some students are funded by research grants.
 Office space, computers, funds to travel to professional conventions, and free health insurance also are provided.
 Students have the option to pursue a 3-12 month internship with a wide-range of organizations that often become future employers.
 The program also supports an active speakers series that each year brings to campus a number of faculty members from other universities.
 This series provides exposure to different perspectives on the field and the opportunity to network with professors at other institutions.

-The program is designed for completion in approximately five years with students taking 9 semester hours each fall and spring and 6 (usually research) hours in the summer (coursework recommendations and timeline).
+The program is designed for completion in approximately five years with students taking 9 semester hours each fall and spring and 6 (usually research) hours in the summer (course requirements and timeline).
 The student’s first year is relatively course intensive.
 During this year students take the Department’s statistics and design sequence as well as basic I/O psychology courses.
 The latter include Personnel Psychology (focusing on the current literature pertaining to selection, placement, job analysis, performance appraisal, and training) and Organizational Psychology (focusing on the current literature in motivation, job attitudes, leadership, group processes, conflict, decision making, organizational change).
 Students are also encouraged to establish a relationship with a research advisor as early as possible during the first year.
 Through this relationship students typically become involved with ongoing faculty research programs and begin to examine potential thesis topics.
 Every year, students complete an annual evaluation form, are rated by their faculty advisor, and receive feedback about their progress in the program.